Updates on Key Legislation pertaining to First Nations

 Bill C-59: Economic Action Plan 2015 Act, No. 1

-- Omnibus bill to implement provisions of Budget 2015; currently at 3rd reading in the Senate.
+- Omnibus bill to implement provisions of Budget 2015; currently at under study by the House of Commons Standing Committee on Finance.

-- Division 16 amends the First Nations Fiscal Management Act – these amendments have been proposed by the First Nations Financial Management Board, the First Nations Tax Commission and the First Nations Finance Authority to enable greater efficiency for First Nations.
+- Division 16 amends the First Nations Fiscal Management Act – many of these amendments have been proposed by the First Nations Financial Management Board, the First Nations Tax Commission and the First Nations Finance Authority.
+An assessment of the impacts of these changes is under way.

 Bill S-6: Yukon and Nunavut Regulatory Improvement Act.